Explore the UK legal position and main issues employers face when dealing with race discrimination in the workplace

-As often with discrimination matters it is all about being reasonable.
+Avoiding discrimination, as with many employment matters, all about being reasonable.
 An employer can only require its employees to speak English if this is necessary for the satisfactory performance of the job and the employer can objectively justify the requirement.
 This means that an employer would have to show that the requirement to speak English was a proportionate means of achieving a legitimate aim.

 Employers must therefore ensure that any requirements involving the use of a particular language during or outside working hours, for example during work breaks, do not amount to unlawful racial discrimination or harassment.

 Employers cannot just impose arbitrary requirements to speak English at all times without looking at the needs of the business, precise roles involved and so on.
 They may be able to show that speaking English would reduce misunderstandings, or be crucial in relation to health and safety.
 An employer may also feel that speaking the same language is conducive to good employee relations and promotes cohesion.
 However, when trying to justify a language policy employers should have considered whether there is any less discriminatory way of reducing disadvantages to a particular racial group.
 Matters the employer should consider may include:

 - the level of English actually required for the role (if any)

 - whether only basic English words are necessary to perform the role

 - the provision of interpreting facilities (multilingual employees could assist with interpreting at meetings)

-- workplace policies (such as policies on equality, bullying and harassment) which deal with exclusion issues and being respectful of others who do not share the same mother tongue may be appropriate.
+- workplace policies (such as those on equality, bullying and harassment) which deal with exclusion issues and being respectful of others, could also deal with multilingual issues.

-A guide on race discrimination published by Acas includes a section on language which says that employers should avoid limiting the use of other languages unless they can justify this as a genuine business reason.
-An employer might be able to justify requiring English speaking if other employees feel excluded or bullied because they cannot join in.
+An Acas guide on race discrimination includes a section on language which says that employers should avoid limiting the use of other languages unless they can justify this as a genuine business reason.
 The guide recognises that an employer can: